 Doug Bracewell's 6-40 spearheads dramatic comeback in Hobart, 2011

-Bracewell's match-winning spell of 6-40 in the second innings of this low-scoring affair saw the New Zealanders secure an unlikely victory.
-Bracewell's return, in only his third test match, was the second-best New Zealand innings figures on Australian soil, after Richard Hadlee's 9-52 in Brisbane in 1985.
+Bracewell's match-winning spell of 6 for 40 in the second innings of this low-scoring affair saw the New Zealanders secure an unlikely victory.
+Bracewell's return, in only his third test match, was the second-best New Zealand innings figures on Australian soil, after Richard Hadlee's 9 for 52 in Brisbane in 1985.

 The victory was all the more remarkable given New Zealand was bowled out in the first innings of the test for a paltry 150 runs.
 This would prove to be one of the lowest first-innings scores from which a team has won in test history.
 In the final innings the Australians needed 241 to win and shortly before lunch on the fourth day were well placed at 159-2.
 Bracewell and his partner in crime Tim Southee then took the match by the scruff of the neck with a devastating spell that reduced the Australians to 199-9.
 Some late heroics by Australian opener David Warner and number 11 batsman Nathan Lyon threatened to carry the day, before Bracewell clean bowled Lyon to pull off a nail-biting win.